 I am particularly interested in the interfaces between building technology, energy engineering and IT infrastructure ...

 ... and basically in all of physics, all of the history of science and all of the interdependencies between science and society.
-Since 2012 I am finally blogging on this at elkement.wordpress.com, though I am still also updating my ancient proto-blog-like personal websites (e-stangl.at, radices.net, and subversiv.at).
+Since 2012 I am finally blogging on this at elkement.blog, though I am still also updating my ancient proto-blog-like personal websites (e-stangl.at, radices.net, and subversiv.at).
+[Voice from the future: All these sites are / are going to be united!]

 Why is this in English and the profile in German?
 Actually, my profile was in English till mid of 2012 as many of business contacts did not speak German.
 I am also blogging in English - reason to be determined.